-This famous landmark downtown Cuenca home on the Tomebamba River is 1,632.56 square feet, with a 954 square foot lot, 3 bedrooms, 1.5 bathrooms, two green lawns, riverside terraces and an ideal location between the Old Town and the newer part of Cuenca.
+This famous landmark downtown Cuenca home on the Tomebamba River is back on the market and is one of the most coveted areas in the historic El Center, Barranco area.
+The home is 1,632.56 square feet, with a 954 square foot lot, 3 bedrooms, 1.5 bathrooms, two green lawns, riverside terraces and an ideal location between the Old Town and the newer part of Cuenca.
 The property is a prestigious and lovely historic cornerstone of residential Cuenca featured in many tourists' photographs, artists' paintings of La Escalinata, as well as print photo ads of the city.

 Located across the Moreno Bridge, on the corner of Tres de Noviembre at the bottom of Escalinata (steps) the home is near the Centro Interamercanos (CIDAP) museum.
 The house faces the Tomebamba River (ensuring a soothing night's sleep).
 Beyond the river is the popular Parque de la Madre, a relaxing and enjoyable recreational facility which also includes Cuenca's Planetarium.
 From there, it's a short five-minute stroll through the park to Cuenca's major grocery store chain, Supermaxi.
 A wide range of restaurants, cuisines and assorted services are easily accessible on that side of the river.
 And, all of El Centro, which starts at the top of the Escalanita steps, awaits you just a short 5 minutes away in the opposite direction.